ilikescience/ilikescience.github.io/_posts/2014-01-28-curiosity.markdown

 categories: writing
 ---

+{% include image.html src="/images/curious-1.jpg" caption="This mural was somewhere on Houston in Manhattan — I took the picture out of sheer curiosity." %}

 A lot can (and has been) said about [Aaron Swartz](http://en.wikipedia.org/wiki/Aaron_Swartz), and if you haven’t heard any of it I suggest you take a second and familiarize yourself.
 I recently read a quote of his, and if only one thing endures of Aaron Swartz’ legacy, I hope it’s this:

 > “Be curious.
 Read widely.
 Try new things.
 I think a lot of what people call intelligence just boils down to curiosity.”